Logiqx/gps-details/docs/devices/coros/smoothing/update.md

 Since the V3.0408.0 issue did not affect the APEX Pro or VERTIX there was no expectation that their firmware would be affected by the fix.
 It has now come to light that there is a new (and arguable worse) [non-doppler issue](../doppler/README.md) present on all COROS watches - Sony and Airoha GNSS chipsets.

+The problem in V3.0408.0 was said to be caused by GPS firmware 3.1.0, but this appears to be incorrect.
+COROS firmware V3.0308.0 for the APEX 2 Pro shipped with GPS firmware 3.1.0 and works fine.
+We therefore suspect the problem in V3.0408.0 was an Airoha settings / configuration issue.

 The available Airoha technical documentation has been reviewed, attempting to identify settings which may relate to the COROS issues.